Performing & Visual Arts

 Chorus Ensemble provides every student the opportunity to use his or her voice as a means of musical expression.
 In this mixed voice ensemble, students develop musicianship through sight-reading, ear-training, and part-singing.
 The program culminates with a Music Theory course that encompasses an in-depth study of the fundamental elements of music (pitch, rhythm, melody, harmony and form) and explores the theoretical constructs of Western tonality of the 17th, 18th, and 19th centuries.
 Students in all music ensembles have opportunities throughout the year to perform at school, in the community, and compete at district, regional, and state level competitions and performance assessments.

-- Eleven Middle School Band students performed at the Florida Bandmasters Association Solo & Ensemble Music Performance Assessment and earned the highest rating of Superior.
+- Our combined Middle & Upper School Concert Band performed at the Florida Bandmasters Association District 15 Music Performance Assessment and received an overall rating of Excellent.

 Students develop a solid foundation in dance techniques, terminology, and theory by learning to blend choreography with music.
 Lower School students experiment with movement and basic choreography.
 Middle and Upper School dance students can work to hone their choreography and performance skills in the Dance Ensemble elective course, where they learn the various dance genres, such as ballet, modern, jazz, ethnic, and tap.